 \section{Introduction}

 The Unified Extensible Firmware Interface (UEFI) \cite{UEFI2024} has replaced the legacy Basic Input/Output System (BIOS) as the standard for firmware, addressing the increasing demands of modern computing systems \cite{UEFI2023}.
 This transition was driven by fundamental limitations in the BIOS architecture, including its 16-bit operational mode, 1MB addressable memory constraint, and lack of modularity.
-Since its introduction in the early 2000s, UEFI has evolved significantly, offering a modular and extensible architecture that bridges the gap between hardware initialization and operating systems.
+Since its introduction in the early 2000s, UEFI has evolved significantly, providing a modular and extensible architecture that bridges the gap between hardware initialization and operating systems.
 Its adoption spans various platforms, from low-cost Raspberry Pi devices to mainstream laptops and desktops, and extends to high-performance enterprise servers, reflecting its ubiquity in contemporary computing environments \cite{sentinelone_uefi_dumping}.

-UEFI’s fundamental role in the architecture of modern computing makes it critical for security.
+UEFI’s central role in the architecture of modern computing makes it critical for security.
 It resides in the most fundamental level of the security stack, operating directly above the hardware, making it an attractive target for threat actors.
-Its high-privilege execution environment, persistence across reboots, and control over the boot process amplify the potential impact of a compromise at this layer, enabling attackers to bypass kernel-level and hypervisor-based defenses, thereby threatening the security of the entire computer system.
+Its high-privilege execution environment, persistence across reboots, and control over the boot process multiply the potential impact of a compromise at this layer, which would enable attackers to bypass kernel-level and hypervisor-based defenses, thereby threatening the security of the entire computer system.